CliveRBird/CentrelinkDataServicesWeather/README.md

 * dotnet add package NSubstitute
 * dotnet add package NSubstitute.Analyzers.CSharp

 It should be possible to use EntityFrameworkCore InMemory with PostGreSQL or Mongo for JSON document handling.
-RabbitMQ is a consideration for an event bus and a queue.
+RabbitMQ is a consideration for a pub/sub event bus and a queue.
 * dotnet add package Microsoft.EntityFrameworkCore.InMemory
 * dotnet add package RabbitMQ.Fakes.DotNetStandard --version 2.2.1
 * dotnet add package WebMotions.Fake.Authentication.JwtBearer --version 8.0.1